 Dr. MacWilliam attended medical school at the University of Western Ontario in London.
 He graduated M.D. in 1939.
-Dr. MacWilliam interned at Private Patients Pavilion, Toronto General Hospital and St. Joseph’s Hospital in London, Ontario.
+Dr. MacWilliam completed his junior internship at Private Patients Pavilion, Toronto General Hospital and St. Joseph’s Hospital in London, Ontario.
 He completed his surgical residency at Toronto General Hospital.
 Dr. MacWilliam began his medical practice in Chatham in 1941.
 Dr. MacWilliam is listed in the 1941 Shepherds City of Chatham Business Directory.
 At that time his office was located at 47 King Street.

 Dr. MacWilliam was the Medical Director of Thamesview Lodge, District Medical Officer for the C.N.R., Medical Doctor for the Kent County Jail and served as the President of the Kent County Medical Society on 1961.
 In 1944, his medical office was located at 44 Third Street in Chatham.

 Mrs. MacWilliam died at the Chatham-Kent Health Alliance on the 23rd of February, 1999.
 Dr. MacWilliam died on the 9th of December, 2006 at the age of 92 in London, Ontario.
 Dr. and Mrs. MacWilliam are buried at the Maple Leaf Cemetery in Chatham.